 First, you’ll need to pick the campaign that means the most to you.
 You can currently pick from:

-- Annual Fund – Supporting AdoptAClassroom.org and everything they do to support teachers.
+- Where it’s needed most – Supporting AdoptAClassroom.org and everything they do to support teachers

-- STEM Fund – Giving classroom grants to teachers that emphasize science, technology, engineering and math
+- STEM Fund – Giving classroom grants to educators who emphasize science, technology, engineering and math

 On each page, you can choose “Become a Fundraiser” to create your page.
 Your Fundraiser page allows you to set a goal and tell your story right on the donation page about why you are supporting AdoptAClassroom.org’s campaign.
 You can also see who donates through your page and post thank you messages to your donors right there.